metallurgical/docker-development/README.md

 # docker-development
 Set of instructions to use docker as local environment without cluttering your local development with diversity of library versioning etc.

-For brevity, this instruction will use Laravel as PHP Framework, MYSQL and APACHE which connecting to each others.
+For the sake of brevity, this instruction will use Laravel as PHP Framework, MYSQL and APACHE which connecting to each others.

 ### Requirements
 1) Docker, yeah docker only